|

 Not only does it set the

-benchmark for higher learning in the State of Michigan, the University of Michigan has been rated one of the top academic institutions in the
+benchmark for higher learning in the State of Michigan, the University of Michigan

-by the university.
-In addition to a
+university.
+In addition to a premier

-phenomenal sports legacy that includes numerous NCAA championships in many
+sports legacy that includes numerous NCAA championships in many sports.
+The University of Michigan

-sports.
-The University of Michigan was founded in Detroit
+was founded in Detroit

-in 1817 and moved to its present Ann Arbor location 45 miles to the west in 1837.
-In large part due to U of M, Ann Arbor has been named one of the best places to live in America.
-A safe urban
+Arbor location 45 miles to the west in 1837.
+In large part due to U of M, Ann Arbor has been

-make the Ann Arbor / U of M combination exceptional.
-U of M also has two major satellite
+exceptional.
+U of M also has two major

-excellence to a broader range of students throughout the State of Michigan.
+extend its excellence to a broader range of students throughout the State of Michigan.

 Wayne State University